doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 ### 5. Train the model

 Training the model means telling the model to learn from a dataset.
-In Gaussian Bayes classifier, training means calculating the mean and standard deviation for each feature of each class.
-This will allow to calculate the likelihoods to be used for predictions.
+In the Gaussian Bayes classifier, training involves calculating the mean and standard deviation for each feature of each class.
+This will allow us to calculate the likelihoods to be used for predictions.

 ```python
 def fit(self, X, y):